 Composite Plastic Piping Materials

-It is evident from the foregoing discussion that both Thermoplastics and Thermosetting Plastics in their virgin form lack the ability to sustain the level of mechanical loading normally encountered in the Industrial applications.
+It is evident from the foregoing discussion that both Thermoplastics and Thermosetting Plastics in their virgin form lack the ability to sustain the level of mechanical loading normally encountered in Industrial applications.
 An attempt to strike an appropriate balance between the two desired properties of the material (i.e. Mechanical Strength and Corrosion Resistance) therefore has always remained a desirable objective.
-This brought forward the concept of Composite Plastics wherein a reasonable degree of mechanical strength is imparted to the base Polymer which in itself is adequately resistant to the Chemical Corrosion, by way of reinforcing it with a suitable reinforcing material.
+This brought forward the concept of Composite Plastics wherein a reasonable degree of mechanical strength is imparted to the base Polymer which in itself is adequately resistant to Chemical Corrosion, by way of reinforcing it with a suitable reinforcing material.

 Most of the commercially available composite materials in the Reinforced Plastic category use a combination of Thermosetting Plastic Resins (e.g. Polyester, Epoxy, Vinyl Ester, etc.) and Fiberglass or Synthetic Fibres as reinforcing material.
 In order to provide ultra-superior chemical resistance, it is also possible to manufacture a composite material using Thermoplastic Material (e.g. PVC, PVDF, PP, etc.) as a baseliner over which the layers of Thermosetting Resins and Fiberglass are applied to attain the required mechanical strength.